 If the Siberian Husky Pomeranian Mix is able to lead its life as an active dog, then giving it high-calorie, high-protein dog food is essential.
 When considering the dog’s calorie intake, it is better to compute for its Daily Energy Requirements instead of relying on what the food manufacturer recommends.

 When it comes to the best dog food for a Huskeranian, raw whole prey animals are best.
 But since it is challenging to source this kind of food, the next best thing will be to offer premium-quality raw meats.
 Add fresh vegetables and fruits to help supply the Pomsky with additional nutrients and antioxidants.
 If neither of these dog food choices is available, then go for a dog food that is specific for either a Siberian Husky or a Pomeranian.
 If none is available still, then your last resort should be dog food for small breeds.

-For more guides on choosing the right dog food, you may wish to check out our reviews of the best dog food for small dogs, organic dog food, high protein dog food, food for diabetic dogs and vegan dog treats.
+For more guides on choosing the right dog food, you may wish to check out our reviews of the best organic dog food, puppy food, dog food for shedding, wet dog food, food for diabetic dogs and vegan dog treats.

 Make sure the protein content of such dog food is greater than 30 percent by dry matter weight.
 The fat content should also not be higher than 20 percent.
 Be mindful of the other ingredients that may be present in commercial dog foods.

 Pomskies come from Spitz type dogs that are known for their dense double coats.
 Hence, be ready with your slicker brush, dog comb, deshedding brush, and other dog grooming tools.
 Huskeranians expect their pet parents to brush their coats every single day.
 This is to prevent the formation of tangles, which can worsen and turn into nasty mats.